 A Revived L.A.
-Screenings Independent
+Screenings Independents

 “The iconic hotel,” said Marquez “will offer a range of suites and event spaces to accommodate various needs.
 We were looking for a hotel that could meet the diverse requirements of our clients and buyers.
 The Hollywood Roosevelt stood out for its spacious and comfortable suites, reasonable pricing, and ability to provide sleeping accommodations for both exhibitors and buyers throughout the entire event schedule.”
 The Hollywood Roosevelt Hotel is located on Hollywood Boulevard and the rate for a standard sleeping room is $239 per night, which is a great rate in Los Angeles for a four-star hotel.

 But will the buyers be there?
-For sure.
-Buyers will be in L.A. in droves, attracted by the studios’ invitations.
+Buyers will be in Los Angeles in droves, attracted by the studios’ invitations.
 How many of those will trickle down to the indies two days before the studios’ screenings, is, as always, a matter of speculation, and mainly a function of the content being offered by the indies.

 Leave A Comment